RocketLeagueMapmaking/RL-docs/docs/more/contribute.md

 ## This Guide

 You may contribute by editing a page or suggesting new content.
+Visit [the Kismet Snippet Library](https://github.com/RocketLeagueMapmaking/Kismet) for adding your own snippet.

 :::tip Looking for volunteers
-Do you want to help improve this guide?
+Do you want to help improve this guide (or want your own (RL related) website)?
 Contact me on discord (ghostrider-05#8461) and we can make some awesome features!
 (Experience with `Vue.js` is a plus)
 :::

 :::warning Bounty Board